 Ever wondered how long Coleman fuel will last?
 How long it will burn, and what is it’s shelf life?
 I’m talking about the special fuel that is made for the Coleman camp stove (Coleman® Fuel – ‘White Gas’)… What is it?
 How long can I cook with a full fuel tank?
 And does it go bad after awhile?

-Ever wondered how much Coleman camp stove fuel (Coleman® Fuel – white gas, or propane) that you would consume or use under certain conditions?
-Many of us have one of these stoves, the brand name of which has been around for decades and is considered to be of good quality.
-I thought it would be helpful to calculate and list the following Coleman camp stove fuel consumption estimations which will help you decide how much of the fuel you may wish to stock up on, based on your own needs.
+Many of us have one of these stoves, the brand name of which has been around for decades.
+I thought it would be helpful to address these questions, and determine approximate Coleman fuel consumption estimates.
+The answers may help determine how much fuel you might need depending on your usage.